MathML/website/legal-documents/non-profit-corporate-by-laws.md

 3. Usage of the MathML language to publish educational, technical and scientific content in Web sites, ebooks or Web apps.

+4. Other developmental and promotional activities to further the dissemination of mathematical content in Web sites, ebooks or Web apps.

 ### 2.02 Powers

 The corporation shall have the power, directly or indirectly, alone or in